MusicPlayerDaemon/MPD/doc/user.rst

 Getting Help
 ^^^^^^^^^^^^

-The :program:`MPD` project runs a `forum <https://forum.musicpd.org/>`_ and an IRC channel (#mpd on Freenode) for requesting help.
+The :program:`MPD` project runs a `forum <https://forum.musicpd.org/>`_ and an IRC channel (#mpd on Libera.Chat) for requesting help.
 Visit the MPD help page for details on how to get help.

 Common Problems
 ^^^^^^^^^^^^^^^